Google Testing Infinite Scroll for Search Lisiting

-Have you every wondered why a Google results page has pagination?
-You know, why you have to click from page one to page two to page three, etc. Well, it would seem that you are not alone in your pondering, because Google is thinking about the same thing.
+Have you ever wondered why a Google results page has pagination?
+You know, why you have to click from page one to page two to page three, etc. Well, it would seem that you are not alone in your pondering because Google is thinking about the same thing.

 It has been recently noticed that Google is testing a longer page of search results.
 So now instead of 10 listings, there could be many more.
-In addition, we could see much more multimedia.
-View a short video demo of this below.
+Also, we could see much more multimedia.

 It is impossible to know at this point how this user experience modification will affect organic search CTR.
-Historically, it has been the first 5 results that receive the lions share of the clicks.
+Historically, it has been the first five results that receive the lions share of the clicks.
 But if users know that this page can go on for essentially, ever.
 This will in all probability make them more prone to reveal more results.
-Of course time is always of the essence, so users might just keep clicking on those first 5 results.
+Of course, time is always of the essence, so users might just keep clicking on those first five results.
 Only time will tell.

 What do you think?
 Is an ever-expanding page a good idea?